 Year 12 What Career, What Uni?
 Event

-On Friday 12th October, our Sixth Form students experienced What Career Live in London.
+12 October: Our Sixth Form students experienced What Career Live in London.
 The event enabled students to gain information about their future through workshops, talks, one-to-one advice and stalls from various universities and employers.
 One of our sixth formers said:

 “This was a really good event to be at and a great opportunity to talk to universities and apprentices; they gave me a helpful idea of what different places offer.
 I recommend it to any sixth form student who’s unsure about what to do after A levels”.